• Skip to primary navigation

 Notes

-• No avocado mayo?
+• Can I use regular mayonnaise?
 If you prefer regular mayonnaise, feel free to go with it.

-• Canned salmon also works with this recipe.
-When using canned salmon however remember to make sure it’s wild and that the cans are BPA free.
+• Can I use canned salmon for this recipe?
+Absolutely!
+Canned salmon works perfectly fine and is convenient for making gluten-free low carb salmon cakes.
 Wild Planet’s pink salmon is wild and comes in BPA-free cans.
 Be sure to drain your canned salmon and dry it on paper towels so your salmon cakes will not be too wet.

 Nutrition